n6ai-archive/n6py/docs/api/display.md

 :::

 ::: warning
 The `html` function always loads the latest version of the available presets via a CDN.
-In production it's better to pin the CSS and JavaScript files to a specific version like demonstrated in the HTML class code examples.
+In production, it's better to pin the CSS and JavaScript files to a specific version as demonstrated in the HTML class code examples.
 :::

 ::: code-group